Georgia Survey Guide

 Once a site plan is approved, a surveyor stakes the ground to show contractors exactly where to build.
 This is a separate service from the boundary survey and is billed based on the scope of the project.

-Factors That Affect Land Survey Cost in Georgia
+What Factors Affect Land Survey Cost in Georgia?

 Terrain